 DOCUMENTING A USE OF FORCE - POLICE OFFICER USING COMPUTER REPORTING Police Officer Log into Blue Team Field Support Services Select Use of Force Incident Fill in all appropriate fields ( Fields are mandatory) Please note that in the narrative section of the BlueTeam Report the officer will populate this field with "See Narrative", the narrative portion of the Incident/Crime or Supplemental Report will reflect the elements of the use of force.
-Articulate the use of force completely in the Incident or Crime Report narrative section including the following: The technique used Reason for use of technique(s) Effectiveness of technique(s) Result of technique(s) Submit report to supervisor Supervisor Blue Team must be completed prior to end of shift.
-Responds to scene, completes a Use of Force Investigation, review for accuracy and completeness add notes in Blue Team that a Use of Force Investigation was completed.
+Articulate the use of force completely in the Incident or Crime Report narrative section including the following: The technique used Reason for use of technique(s) Effectiveness of technique(s) Result of technique(s) Submit report to supervisor Blue Team must be completed prior to end of shift.
+Supervisor Review for accuracy and completeness.
 Forward through the chain-of-command to the Division Commander Division Commander Review for accuracy and completeness.
 As the Chief's designee, performs an Administrative Review to identify whether there are any policy, training, equipment, or disciplinary issues.
 The results must be documented in the comments section of the BlueTeam report.
 [41.2.3e] Forward to Internal Affairs Bureau.
 Notify COH Risk Manager the next City business day Internal Affairs Bureau Review for accuracy and completeness.
 When the report is approved, at the Internal Affairs level, the narrative portion from the incident crime report will be copied and pasted into the BlueTeam Report.
 Use of Force Specialist Conducts an administrative review for policy and training purposes.

 DOCUMENTING A USE OF FORCE - CORRECTIONS OFFICER USING COMPUTER REPORTING Corrections Officer Contact Communications to obtain an Event number for any use of force incident to be utilized in the Case Number field of the Blue Team Report.
 When Communications ask for a 400 code you will indicate a 498 and the names of all officers involved.
 No DR number will be utilized for a Blue Team Case Number field.
 Log into Blue Team Field Support Services Select Use of Force Incident Fill in all appropriate fields ( Fields are mandatory) including a full narrative of the incident.
 Please note if the use of force is with an ICE Inmate, you will need to add a charge under the involved citizen section and select ICE.
 This is not needed for uses of force with any other type of inmate.
 Ensure all appropriate fields are completed.
-Submit report to supervisor Cupandos Blue Team must be completed prior to end of the work week.
-Supervisor Responds to scene, completes a Use of Force Investigation, review for accuracy and completeness add notes in Blue Team that a Use of Force Investigation was completed.
+Submit report to supervisor Supervisor Review for accuracy and completeness.
 Forward through the chain-of-command to the Superintendent.
 Superintendent Review for accuracy and completeness.
 As the Chief's designee, performs an Administrative Review to identify whether there are any policy, training, equipment, or disciplinary issues.
 The results must be documented in the comments section of the BlueTeam report.
 [41.2.3e] Forward to Internal Affairs Bureau.
 Notify COH Risk Manager the next City business day Internal Affairs Bureau Review for accuracy and completeness.
 Use of Force Specialist Conducts an administrative review for policy and training purposes.